 HISTORY OF THE BERMUDA TRIANGLE

-September 1950: Edward Van Winkle (EVW) Jones from the Associated Press, published an article titled Sea's Puzzles Still Baffle Men In Pushbutton Age, in the Miami Herald.
-He described the unexplained disappearances of aircraft and vessels.
+September 1950: Edward Van Winkle (EVW) Jones from the Associated Press, published an article in the Miami Herald titled Sea's Puzzles Still Baffle Men In Pushbutton Age.
+He described the unexplained disappearances of aircraft and vessels in the Atlantic Ocean.

 April 1962: Allan W. Eckert wrote an article on the disappearance of Flight 19, lost somewhere off the coast of Florida and the Bahamas, entitled The Mystery of the Lost Patrol, published by the American Legion Magazine.